MagiQL/magiql.github.io/docs/6-extensibility/602-render-filters.md

 }
 ```

 Once a custom render filter has been defined, it must be registered with the `RenderFilterFactory` using the `Register()` method.
-Unwanted render filters can be removed using `UnRegister()`
+Unwanted render filters can be removed using `UnRegister()`.
+This should be done once when the application loads - probably in the `Application_Start()` method of the Global.cs

 ```c#
 var renderFilterFactory = new MagiQL.Framework.Renderers.RenderFilterFactory();